gnatenko/ontoplex/README.md

     (a) The *core.ofn* file written in Functional OWL Syntax with first-order axioms included as annotations.
 This is the latest version of Ontoplex axioms, hand-written by us.
 You can open it in Protégé and explore.
 Please refer to [Ontoplex Wiki](https://github.com/gnatenko/ontoplex/wiki) for an explanation of the axioms.

-    (b) the *extracted/* subfolder contains files created with the help of GPT4-o from descriptions of complexity classes at [Complexity Zoo](https://complexityzoo.net) (abbreviated to ICOs -- individual class ontologies), and from the general [introduction to complexity](https://complexityzoo.net/Petting_Zoo) at the same website.
+    (b) the *extracted/* subfolder contains ICOs---individual class ontologies---created with the help of GPT4-o from descriptions of complexity classes at [Complexity Zoo](https://complexityzoo.net), and also an ontology extracted from the general [introduction to complexity](https://complexityzoo.net/Petting_Zoo) at the same website.
 It is a result of our ongoing experiments on using neural networks to populate the ontology with facts.
 Note that the original output of GPT4-o has gone through substantial human correction before being added to the repo.

 2. **tptp/**